 What Advice Should I Give My Friends and Family?

 Some of your loved ones will be anxious to help, but they may not necessarily know what to do.
 Asking for advice from your friends and family can be helpful.

 Do You Have Any Other Advice?

 Your hearing aid specialist might be able to give you a few tips and tricks they’ve learned.
 It could be something like an easy way to get your hearing aid in your ear, the best way to clean it, or just general care.

 If you have any other questions that weren’t covered in this, don’t be afraid to ask.
-The professionals at the hearing center are there to help you.
+The professionals at Hearing Group are here to help you.